lukew3/tweetedlinks/README.md

 ### Data scraping
 If you want to set up this site for a different user, you're going to have to set up the Twitter API.
-Get your credentials [here](https://developer.twitter.com/en/docs/twitter-api) and then fill out the data in `config.json` accordingly.
-Then, include the username of the desired user to scrape in `config.json`.
+Get your credentials [here](https://developer.twitter.com/en/docs/twitter-api) and then fill out the data in `.env` accordingly.
+Then, include the username of the desired user to scrape in `.env`.
 Finally, run
 ```
 node scrape.js
 ```